solana-labs/solana/docs/src/proposals/vote-signing-to-implement.md

 This design describes additional vote signing behavior that will make the process more secure.

-Currently, Solana implements a vote-signing service that evaluates each vote to ensure it does not violate a slashing condition.
+Currently, Safecoin implements a vote-signing service that evaluates each vote to ensure it does not violate a slashing condition.
 The service could potentially have different variations, depending on the hardware platform capabilities.
 In particular, it could be used in conjunction with a secure enclave \(such as SGX\).
 The enclave could generate an asymmetric key, exposing an API for user \(untrusted\) code to sign the vote transactions, while keeping the vote-signing private key in its protected memory.

 The following sections outline how this architecture would work: